Complete a 3 Question Survey and Earn a re:Post Badge

 Resolution

-The following template includes the AWS::Events::Rule resource that contains the EventPattern property.
-You can use the EventPattern property to give different event sources and API calls the ability to add or restrict specific events for your use case.
+The following example template includes the AWS::Events::Rule resource that contains the EventPattern property.
+Use the EventPattern property to define what events the event sources and API calls can add or restrict.
 Each API call has different parameters and information in the events.
-It isn't possible to create one-size-fits-all events rule.
-The following sample template provides only two rules that group together many different API calls.
-However, you can use as many rules as you need to create emails or notifications for different API calls.
-You can customize and define which API calls to monitor and define customized emails and information for each call.
+The template provides only two rules that group different API calls.
+However, you can use several rules to create emails or notifications for different API calls.
+You can also define the API calls that monitor and define customized emails and information for each call.

-1. Copy the following JSON or YAML version of the template, and then update it with the values for your environment.
+Note: In the following JSON or YAML template, replace the example values with the values for your environment.

 JSON: